MihailSandulescu/FMI_IA/README.md

 # FMI_IA
-Repo for the Artificial Intelligence course done at my university
+Repo for the AI course